Masscan

 Masscan discovers an open port 22 (SSH) on a server.
 ThreatNG can then:

-2. Check its intelligence repositories for known vulnerabilities affecting the identified SSH version.
+• Check its intelligence repositories for known vulnerabilities affecting the identified SSH version and related software (from "Technology Stack").

-6. Generate a report with prioritized findings and recommendations for remediation.
+• Generate a prioritized report with clear recommendations for remediation.

-By combining Masscan's rapid scanning capabilities with ThreatNG's comprehensive analysis and risk management features, security professionals can gain a holistic view of their attack surface and proactively address potential threats.
+By effectively combining Masscan's speed with ThreatNG's comprehensive analysis and risk management capabilities, security professionals gain a holistic and actionable view of their attack surface, enabling them to address potential threats with greater efficiency and effectiveness proactively.

 Previous